 Google Workspace

-The Google Workspace Remediator integration allows Dropzone AI to perform automated containment actions during investigations.
-This integration builds upon the Google Workspace Data Source integration.
+The Google Workspace Remediator integration allows Dropzone AI to perform Containment Actions during investigations.
+See the Remediator documentation for more information.

-Google Workspace admin role creation
+Create a Google Workspace admin role

 The Remediator integration requires additional OAuth scopes beyond those needed for the Data Source integration.
 These scopes enable Dropzone AI to perform containment actions on user accounts.